gnolang/gno/docs/explanation/gno-modules.md

 ```

-- **`module gno.land/p/demo/sample`**: Specifies the package/realm import path.
+- **`module gno.land/p/demo/sample`**: specifies the package/realm import path.

-- **`require` Block**: Lists the required dependencies.
+- **`require` Block**: lists the required dependencies.
 Here using the latest available versions of "gno.land/p/demo/avl" and "gno.land/p/demo/testutils".
-These dependencies should be specified with the version "v0.0.0-latest" since as of now on-chain packages do not support versioning.
+These dependencies should be specified with the version "v0.0.0-latest" since on-chain packages currently do not support versioning.